McGillEUS/CEUS/README.md

 # CEUS
-Website for the Civil Engineering Undergraduate society
+Website for the Civil Engineering Undergraduate society of McGill University